The Duggar Family Shows Off Thanksgiving Photos With Jill Duggar Dillard And Derick Dillard Front And Center

 However, the photo appears to be a move in order to help quash rumors that there is any discord in the family.
 And although it was rumored that Jill Duggar Dillard and Jinger Duggar Vuolo have been feuding, the pair were pictured together and with Jinger holding Jill’s children in the Duggar family Thanksgiving album posted to the official website.

-There has not yet been confirmation if Counting On has been renewed, but with the announcement of Derick being fired, it seems that it likely means the show ill continue without him.
+There has not yet been confirmation if Counting On has been renewed, but with the announcement of Derick being fired, it seems that it likely means the show will continue without him.

 [Featured Image by The Duggar Family/Instagram]